-of shared ownership housing.
+Terence O of shared ownership housing.
 The delivery of all affordable housing must take into account the need and demand for each product, and individual developments must be viable proposals.
 Rentplus is a fully privately funded model and does not require any public subsidy to deliver homes, the delivery of rent to buy homes will result in significant additional investment that would not otherwise be available and enable higher levels of affordable housing to be delivered.
 Just as shared ownership homes can provide a 'stepping-stone' (paragraph 5.22) for families already in affordable rented homes, Rentplus homes provide this, with the additional benefits that paying an affordable rent to save for purchase provides.
-Terence O Specific sites should be identified for self-build as opposed to seeking to incorporate a Local Plan includes a specific, Rourke (on behalf proportion on all site allocations. allocated site.
+Specific sites should be identified for self-build as opposed to seeking to incorporate a Local Plan includes a specific, Rourke (on behalf proportion on all site allocations. allocated site.
 Such of Miller Homes) Regarding affordable provision, the LPA should engage with Registered Providers to identify the demand and type of housing that is required. developments can also be achieved through the planning application process.
-Foxley Tagg It is important that the Local Plan is proactive and progressive in its approach to custom Local Plan includes Self and Planning (on and self-build.
-It is not sufficient to include a policy that simply 'encourages' custom and Custom Build Policy with behalf of the self-build.
-Instead the plan must demonstrate specifically and in detail how it will ensure requirement that developments National Custom and Self-Build that the needs of custom and self-builders is to be met.
-NaCSBA consider that a specific policy relating to custom and self-build is required and have provided suggestions as to of 40 dwellings or more must provide self and custom build Association) specifics that could be included within such a policy. plots.
+Foxley Tagg Planning (on behalf of the National Custom and Self-Build Association) It is important that the Local Plan is proactive and progressive in its approach to custom and self-build.
+It is not sufficient to include a policy that simply 'encourages' custom and self-build.
+Instead the plan must demonstrate specifically and in detail how it will ensure that the needs of custom and self-builders is to be met.
+NaCSBA consider that a specific policy relating to custom and self-build is required and have provided suggestions as to specifics that could be included within such a policy.
+Local Plan includes Self and Custom Build Policy with requirement that developments of 40 dwellings or more must provide self and custom build plots.
 Fareham Liberal Democrats Important to provide suitable mix of affordable housing.
 Council must improve its target for building its own homes to rent.
 FBC should press central government for increased funding (bigger share of receipts from council house sales).
 Noted.
 The Council's adopted Affordable Housing Strategy (2019) includes an increased emphasis on affordable homes Can the Council ensure targets for affordable homes are met while ensuring sufficient developer contributions to provide infrastructure? delivered directly by the Council.
 The Local Plan also includes several sites allocated for housing that are within the control of the Council.
 The funding for the delivery of more Council affordable homes is outside of the remit of the Local Plan.
-1 IGIII

 The Fareham Society Affordable housing need should be met with genuinely affordable housing provision Noted.
 A comparison has been made between AH need and supply within the plan period.
 Varsity Town Planning on behalf of O&H Properties Ltd Supports the Council's approach to Self & Custom Build as can raise design standards.
 Support noted.
 Wessex Planning Self-Build policies are lacking, self-builders do not want plots on major allocated sites.
 Evidence gathered from Self and Custom Build Register indicates that self-build market is interested in pursuing this type of opportunity (see Self and Custom Build Background Paper).
-Reg 18 Issues & Options Consultation 2019 Repres entations from Statutory Bodies, Developers and Agents relating to Infrastructure Repres entations from Statutory Bodies, Developers and Agents relating to Infrastructure Number of representations: 14 entations from Statutory Bodies, Developers and Agents relating to Infrastructure Number of representations: Summary of representation Council's Response Number of representations: 14 Name of Council's Response Noted.
+Issues & Options Consultation 2019 entations from Statutory Bodies, Developers and Agents relating to Infrastructure 1/00103 silialions from Statutory Dodies, Developers and Agents relating to initiastructure Repres entations from statutory bodies, bevelopers and Agents relating to infrastructure Number of representations: situations from Statutory Bodies, Developers and Agents relating to infrastructure Number of representations: Summary of representation Council's Response Number of representations: 14 Name of Council's Response Noted.